xavics48/WadiConnect/README.md

 # WadiConnect
-A platforms for resturant integration in locality
+A platforms for resturant integration